hamburgcodingschool/fullstack-2021-2_js-web/project/project2.md

 - Need a new challenge?
 Let Helder know!

 ## Submission
-Submission deadline is on the `9th of June`
+Submission deadline is on the `9th of July`
 Send us an email with the following information:
 - Project:
   - Link to your project's Github repository or Code Sandbox